edsu/inkdroid.org/_posts/2021-05-11-python-for-somebody.md

 difficult to learn the grammar and syntax of programming while also understanding that this grammar and syntax is *coproduced* by cultures of computing and society [@Jasanoff:2006].
-It is a struggle to just get the students thinking computationally, and so the application of computation falls by the wayside.
+It is a struggle to just get the students thinking computationally, and so thinking critically aboutthe application of computation falls by the wayside.
 (Isn't it interesting to think about *application* in this difference sense, as a concept, technique or practice that is being *applied* rather than in the sense of an "app"?)

 One technique that I tried this semester was to orient all the exercises around a particular sociotechnical theme.
 So rather than the exercises and assignments